rydz/ssl-reverse-proxy/README.md

 Environment variables

-specify server location to proxy to
 ### TARGET http://webapp:8080
+Location of target server

+### CERT /var/certs/cert.crt
 Location of certificate file

-### CERT /var/certs/cert.crt
+### KEY /var/certs/key.key
 Location of key file

-### KEY /var/certs/key.key
+### UPGRADE_ADDR :80
 Port to host upgrade server on.
-### UPGRADE_ADDR :80

-Port to host HTTPS server on
 ### SERVER_ADDR :443
 Port to host SSL server on

 ### STRIP_FORWARDED_FOR "false"
 Strip the list of IPs from incoming X-Forwarded-For headers to prevent spoofing